django-import-export/django-import-export/docs/bulk_import.rst

 * If your import is updating or creating instances, and you have a set of existing instances which can be stored in memory, use :class:`~import_export.instance_loaders.CachedInstanceLoader`

+* If your import has relations on per-row basis, consider using :class:`~import_export.widgets.CachedForeignKeyWidget` for ForeignKey fields.

 * By default, import rows are compared with the persisted representation, and the difference is stored against each row result.
 If you don't need this diff, then disable it with ``skip_diff = True``.